Guerrillas and the “Jungle”

 The Nail of Babylon

 In the basement of San Francisco’s Legion of Honor (LoH), in an unassuming glass case mounted on the wall between the gift shop and an elevator alcove, across from the entrance to the café, an odd object, frequently passed and seldom examined, sits on display.
 It is small—only around six inches long and one-and-a-half inches across, a conical piece of terracotta resembling a large, stubby nail, as its broader end features a raised lip like a nail’s head.
 Its age-worn surface is inscribed with cuneiform.
-Close beside it is a small tablet I also find fascinating; it is an ancient receipt for the delivery of sheep—perhaps a tale for another day.
+Close beside it is a small tablet I also find fascinating; an ancient receipt for the delivery of sheep—perhaps a tale for another day.

 Even though I have visited the museum many times, I’ll still often stop and peer at the conical object, one reason being it is one of the oldest items in the museum, dating from roughly 2250 BCE.
-The small plaque beside it gives the date, as well as its place of origin—“Babylon”—together with the following information:
+The small plaque beside it gives this date, as well as its place of origin—“Babylon”—together with the following information:

 Foundation Nail from the Temple of Nin-Girsu Built by Ur-Baba, Governor of Lagash

-Now this is a beef I have with a lot of museums.
+Now here’s a beef I have with a lot of museums.
 This information is both partial and misleading.
 I can imagine a layperson wondering how a nail made of terracotta could be used to construct a temple’s (or any building’s) foundation, and if it was some bizarre custom of the ancient Babylonians to inscribe all their fasteners, and what those inscriptions were about—“Hecho en México”?
-And of course, one can’t expect the museum to provide several paragraphs of information for every item in their collection; it would be burdensome to produce as well as to read.
+And of course, one can’t expect the museum to provide several paragraphs of information for every item in its collection; it would be burdensome to produce as well as to read.

-At these moments, I am thankful that I already know what this object is, and I can explain it to anyone who has accompanied me and would like to hear more.
+At these moments, I am thankful I already know what this object is, and I can explain it to anyone who has accompanied me and would like to hear more.
 I’m not sure why they even came to the museum with me if they didn’t want me to explain things.

 [Column 1]